yd4wh/DATA-512-Final-Project/Final_Project_Plan.md

 #### 2017 Post-school Earnings

-The post-school earnings dataset include comprehensive measures of employment and earnings data subgrouped into 10, 8, 7 and 6 years after entry into the insititution, for this analysis, we will keep 10 years and 6 years after entry for a time length comparison.
+The post-school earnings dataset includes comprehensive measures of employment and earnings data sub grouped into 10, 8, 7 and 6 years after entry into the institution, for this analysis, we will keep 10 years and 6 years after entry for a time length comparison.

 Cleaned version of Post-school Earnings Data will include the following schema: